cyber-tuna/cyber-tuna.github.io/pelican/content/pwnable-tw-start.md

 start: ELF 32-bit LSB executable, Intel 80386, version 1 (SYSV), statically linked, not stripped
 ```

-First off, note that the binary is 32-bit and was not compiled with -fPIC.
+Note that the binary is 32-bit and was not compiled with -fPIC.
+This is good news, as it means the binary will get loaded at the same address in memory for each run.
 Next let's disassemble:

 ```
 :::objdump-nasm